JuliaSurv/RateTables.jl/docs/src/index.md

 This `hmd_rates` rate table represents mortality rates extracted from the [Human Mortality Database (HMD)](https://mortality.org).
 The output of the REPL shows that we have a `RateTable` object with two covariates `:country` and `:sex`.
 You can query the available covariates of a given `RateTable` as such:

 ```@example 1
-availlable_covariates(hmd_rates, :sex)
+available_covariates(hmd_rates, :sex)
 ```

-For this specific dataset, the number of countries is huge and calling `availlable_covariates(hmd_rates, :country)` won't be very useful.
+For this specific dataset, the number of countries is huge and calling `available_covariates(hmd_rates, :country)` won't be very useful.
 Thus, for convenience and only for this dataset we provided details on the country codes separately in another constant object called `hmd_countries`:

 ```@example 1
 hmd_countries